FreeOurKnowledge/website/.github/ISSUE_TEMPLATE/campaign-proposal.md

   3. Finally, when you're happy with everything click 'Submit new issue'... and let your friends/colleagues know about your new campaign!

 <!---
-  Add your GitHub @username and anyone else who will be developing this campaign below --->
+  List anyone else who is proposing this campaign with you using their GitHub @username --->
-* Campaign creator/s: ?
+* Campaign co-creator/s: ?

 <!---
   Brief description of why this campaign is needed (try to be succinct) --->